orocos-toolchain/typelib/README.txt

 This software is provided under the CeCILL B License, which gives comparable terms of use than the BSD license.
 See LICENSE.txt or LICENSE.fr.txt provided with the source code for the full license texts.

-These pages document only the C++ part of the library.
-The Ruby bindings documentation is available <a href="ruby/index.html">here</a>.

 \section Installation